407-610-2417

 1. Unlinked Brand Mentions

-Unlinked brand mentions are cases where your brand, product, or key team members get mentioned on third-party sites without an active link to your website.
-In most cases, this is a ready-made opportunity to get references.
+Unlinked brand mentions are instances in which your brand, product, or team members are referenced on third-party sites without an active link.
+Every mention like this is a ready-made backlink opportunity — and one of the more efficient link building tactics for SaaS.

 How many unlinked mentions does HubSpot have